T0nySt/LinkList-project/README.md

-Simple implementation of a link list class in java.
+Simple implementation of a singly link list class in java.